idvorkin/idvorkin.github.io/_d/switch.md

 - Turn off notifications
 - How to make undesirable outcomes structurally impossible.
 - Look at Amazon's [COEs](/coe)
 - Machine that can cut off hands by accident.
-Sturcutral fix, only turn on machine by making 2 buttons you need to touch with large y shape, so hands can't be near it.
+Structural fix, only turn on the machine by making 2 buttons you need to touch with a large Y shape, so hands can't be near it.
 - Can't life parking break off without touching brake.
-- Focus - Pre-Event; - Seat belts - Air Bags - Mid-Event ; - Post-Event - Get Ambulance There quickly - Training for physio therapy
+- Focus - Pre-Event; - Seat belts - Air Bags - Mid-Event ; - Post-Event - Get Ambulance There quickly - Training for physiotherapy
   Note, nothing about people's motivations or discipline.

 ## 9. Build [Habits](/habits)